top of page

 Limitations: Each lock costs the player 2 silver to craft and takes 1 minute to make.

-At Tier 2 you may train in one of the other Skill Paths.
+Cross-Training: At Tier 2 you may train in one of the other Skill Paths.
+Cross Training skills cost twice (2x) as many Skill Points to acquire.

 Warrior Training 1: The Player dedicates time to learning the craft of warriors.
 They can choose one tier 1 or lower ability from the Warriors Skill path.